 They don’t shout about Hampshire, do they?
 It doesn’t often come up in conversation or in those shiny Bucket List articles in the Sunday paper.
 This will only work in your favour: Hampshire isn't exactly off the beaten path, but off the Sunday-Times-Best path, which means you’re more likely to find a quiet spot and have a peaceful time.
 And lucky for you, we’ve curated a mega list of things to do in Hampshire, from the UK’s newest national park to the prettiest of Georgian villages.
 Get there before the Guardian readers do.
-What's more, Plum Guide have picked out an abundance of fabulous places to call your own in Hampshire, all vetted by our fastidious home critics.
+What's more, we here at Plum Guide have picked out an abundance of fabulous places to call your own in Hampshire, all vetted by our fastidious home critics to ensure unwavering quality.
 You're welcome.

 Visit Winchester Cathedral

-One of our favourite places to visit in Hampshire, the mighty Winchester Cathedral has held court for over 900 years and is heralded as Europe’s longest church of worship.
+One of our favourite places to visit in Hampshire, the mighty Winchester Cathedral has held court for over 900 years, and is heralded as Europe’s longest church of worship.
 As in, physically the longest.
 What an accolade.
 The cathedral is dripping in history, as you would expect.
 Explore the crypt, climb the tower and take a tour to learn about all the famous faces that showed up here in yesteryear.
 The Birth of a Nation exhibition is a whopping three level display of ancient artefacts.
-Peruse (do not touch, we repeat: do not touch) the 12th century Winchester Bible and marvel at the 17th century Morley Library.
+Peruse (do not touch, we repeat: do not touch) the 12th-century Winchester Bible, and marvel at the 17th-century Morley Library.
 Quiz question: which blockbusters have been filmed here?
-We’re not going to tell you – go find out for yourself.
+We’re not going to tell you - go and find out for yourself.

 Walk the New Forest

 Interested in lowering your blood pressure, reducing stress and alleviating anxiety?
 Aren’t we all.
 Turn your phone off and head to the New Forest for a big old walk.
 One of England's largest areas of unspoilt land, this spot is full of the good stuff.
-William the Conqueror proclaimed it a Royal Forest in the Doomsday Book, can’t say that about your local park can you?
+William the Conqueror proclaimed it a Royal Forest in the Doomsday Book - can’t say that about your local park can you?
 The Wilverley Inclosure trail is a sweet 3.5 miler that ends, as all good walks should do, at a teahouse made famous for its homage to the cream tea.
 Don't mind if we do.
-If you’re looking for more things to do in the New Forest; we’ve got you.

 Ramble the South Downs National Park

 Who doesn't love a National Park?
 Don your best waterproofs and buy some really expensive sticks and you’ll look right at home.
-The South Downs National Park is jaw-droppingly beautiful.
-Try to keep your mouth closed as you take in the rolling landscapes and pretty villages.
+The South Downs National Park is jaw-droppingly beautiful - try to keep your mouth closed as you take in the rolling landscapes and pretty villages though.
 It takes nine days to walk the South Downs Way, but there is a shorter route so you don't use up all of your annual leave in one go.
 The Seven Sisters and Friston Forest Circular Walk is long enough to feel proud of yourself afterwards.
 Don’t forget your expensive sticks.
-If getting lost in nature is your thing, lose track of time at the tranquil Plum Guide home Riverside Chronicles.

 Windsurf at Hayling Island

-A rollicking British seaside holiday, Hayling Island is the birthplace of windsurfing so there’s no better place to lose your dignity in your attempts to master the sport.
+A rollicking British seaside holiday, Hayling Island is the birthplace of windsurfing, so there’s no better place to lose your dignity in your attempts to master the sport.
 Alongside being a great place for water sports, the unspoilt coastline makes for a cracking walk.
 Walk the Hayling Billy Trail for beautiful sea views and big gulps of fresh air.
-Like any self-respecting seaside holiday destination there’s plenty for the kids to do, from amusement parks to beaches.
-And just across the harbour is Plum Guide home Pavillion Grey, so you don't have to travel far to put your feet up after a busy day.
+Like any self-respecting seaside holiday destination, there’s plenty for the kids to do too, from amusement parks to beaches.

 Make like Jane Austen